Plastix/Plast-Pack/README.md

 Plast Pack
 ==========

->A PVP customized version of the default Minecraft texture pack.
+>A PVP customized version of the default Minecraft resource pack.
 Made for [oc.tc](https://oc.tc/)!
 Vivid colors and smooth textures!

 Supports Optifine/MCPatcher features such as *Connected Textures*, *Custom Colors*, and *Natural Textures*.